SFCRD/fvm/README.md

 Flex SDK Version Manager
 ========================

-**NOTE: This gem is under development (read: IT IS CURRENTLY BROKEN).
-Please watch the project for any new releases.**

 **fvm** is a ruby gem and executable for managing versions of the [Adobe Open Source Flex SDK][flex-sdk].

-The manager provides a command-line installation process for any available Flex SDK 4 versions and the ability to symlink to the SDK's executables from `/opt/local/bin`.
+The manager provides a command-line installation process for any available Flex SDK 4 versions and the ability to symlink to the SDK's executables from `/usr/local/bin` (The same place Homebrew suggests).
 This allows programs like `mxmlc`, `asdoc`, and `compc` to be available from the command line easily.
 The manager uses the symlink approach to make it easy to switch the symlinks immediately between installed versions of the SDK if you need to.

 Installation
 ------------

-As of version 0.0.4, this gem has been yanked from RubyGems.
-As the version number should indicate, the program is still very immature and requires much more development.
-The initial push to RubyGems was to facilitate distribution for testing, which made it very apparent there was much more work to do.

-For those who still really want to install this thing:

-Clone the repo, then run `rake install`.
+`gem install fvm`

 Usage
 -----